RumaisaG/Express-Lessons-API/README.md

 RU Academy Backend is a Node.js/Express REST API that powers the after-school lessons booking platform.
 It uses native MongoDB driver for efficient database operations and provides real-time search functionality.

 ## Live Backend Deployement (Render.com)
-The backend API is deployed on Render and available at : https://express-lessons-api.onrender.com
+The backend API is deployed on Render.com and available at : https://express-lessons-api.onrender.com

 You can see the list of all lessons at https://express-lessons-api.onrender.com/api/lessons